 How To Get The Cheapest Ferry Prices

-So how do you get that cheap looking from price?
+So how do you get that cheapest ferry prices?
 Here is our top tips.

 - This is really important on overnight sailings that require a cabin – The cheapest cabins tend to sell out the quickest.

 - Some operators offer a 10% reduction on sailings book 60 day in advance.

 - Choose your route wisely.
 The most direct route may offer the quickest travel time, but by choosing a ferry port slightly further away from your destination, then driving to it, may save you more money.
 Plus you will get to explore a little more of the country at the same time!